pigmonkey/spark/README.md

 `nmcli con`.

 The list of trusted networks is made available at `/usr/local/etc/trusted_networks`.
-Currently this list is only used to start and stop mail syncing (see the section below on Syncing and Scheduling Mail) and Tarsnap backups (see the section below on Scheduling Tarsnap), however maintaining the list may be useful for starting or stopping other services, loading different iptables rules, etc.
+Currently this list is used to start and stop mail syncing (see the section below on Syncing and Scheduling Mail), Tarsnap backups (see the section below on Scheduling Tarsnap), and the git-annex assistant (see the section below on git-annex).
+Maintaining this list may be useful for starting or stopping additional services, loading different iptables rules, etc.

 ## Mail